Automatic sparse PCA for high-dimensional data: Supplementary Materials

 \section{Supplementary Materials}

-We give an estimate of the intrinsic part in $\bSig$ by the A-SPCA, examples of the strongly spiked eigenstructures, asymptotic properties of the conventional PCA, an R-code for the A-SPCA and proofs of the theoretical results in the supplementary material.
+We give an estimate of the intrinsic part in $\bSig$ using A-SPCA, examples of the strongly spiked eigenstructures, \CG{asymptotic results for A-SPCA under a milder assumption than (A-ii), comparisons between TSPCA and RSPCA,} asymptotic properties of the conventional PCA, an R code for A-SPCA and proofs of the theoretical results in the online supplementary material.